Pies & Tarts

 What are Traditional Irish Mince Pies?

-Traditional Irish Mince Pies are a classic Christmas treat in Ireland, as well as in the United Kingdom and other parts of the world.
+Mincemeat Pies are a classic Christmas treat in Ireland, as well as in the United Kingdom and other parts of the world.
+They can be traced back to the 13th Century when they used to be a symbol of Christ’s birth and therefore called “Crib Cakes”

-• These pies have a sweet and spiced filling made from mincemeat, which typically includes a mixture of boozy dried fruits such as raisins, currants, and sultanas, as well as apples, spices like cinnamon and nutmeg, and butter or suet.
-All are encased in a shell of shortcrust, puff pastry, or pie crust.
+• Boozy Pastries: These pies have a sweet and spiced filling made from mincemeat, which typically includes a mixture of boozy fruits (raisins, currants, sultanas and apples), spices (cinnamon and nutmeg), and butter or suet.
+All are encased in a shell of shortcrustpuff pastry, or pie crust.

-• Served warm with whipped cream, ice cream, or Irish Brandy butter, golden brown Mince Pies with flavorful filling are often enjoyed during the Christmas season and are a staple of holiday celebrations in Ireland and beyond.
+• Celebratory Dessert: Served warm with whipped cream,ice cream, or Irish Brandy butter, golden brown Mince Pies with flavorful filling are often enjoyed during the Christmas season and are a staple of holiday celebrations in Ireland and beyond.

 Tools for Irish Mince Pies